dlgeorge/dlgeorge.github.io/_pages/software.md

 cd D-Claw
 git remote add username htpps://github.com/username/D-Claw.git
 ```
-or fork on github to username and fork that.
+Alternatively, you can fork D-Claw on github to your account, *username,* clone that, and set your remotes appropriately so that you can pull from geoflows/D-Claw and push to your own acount.

-or if you have ssh keys and want to avoid typing your password when you push to github:
+If you have ssh keys and want to avoid typing your password when you push to github, use:

 ```
 git remote add username git@github.com:username/D-Claw.git